EPR Properties (NYSE:EPR) Updates FY 2021 Earnings Guidance

 EPR Properties (NYSE:EPR) issued an update on its FY 2021 earnings guidance on Tuesday morning.
-The company provided EPS guidance of $2.760-$2.860 for the period.
+The company provided earnings per share guidance of $2.760-$2.860 for the period.
 The company issued revenue guidance of -.

-EPR Properties (NYSE:EPR) last issued its quarterly earnings data on Wednesday, May 5th.
-The real estate investment trust reported ($0.04) EPS for the quarter, missing the consensus estimate of $0.39 by ($0.43).
-EPR Properties had a negative return on equity of 6.21% and a negative net margin of 44.08%.
-Equities research analysts expect that EPR Properties will post 2.39 earnings per share for the current year.
+EPR Properties (NYSE:EPR) last announced its quarterly earnings results on Tuesday, July 27th.
+The real estate investment trust reported $0.17 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.57 by ($0.40).
+The firm had revenue of $125.36 million for the quarter, compared to analysts’ expectations of $112.62 million.
+EPR Properties had a negative net margin of 21.28% and a negative return on equity of 3.18%.
+The company’s quarterly revenue was up 17.9% on a year-over-year basis.
+During the same period in the previous year, the company earned $0.44 EPS.
+On average, analysts predict that EPR Properties will post 2.48 earnings per share for the current year.

-EPR has been the topic of a number of recent analyst reports.
-Stifel Nicolaus increased their price objective on shares of EPR Properties from $49.00 to $55.00 and gave the company a hold rating in a research report on Wednesday, July 14th.
-Zacks Investment Research raised shares of EPR Properties from a hold rating to a strong-buy rating and set a $54.00 price objective on the stock in a research report on Friday, May 14th.
+Several equities research analysts have weighed in on the stock.
+Stifel Nicolaus increased their price target on shares of EPR Properties from $49.00 to $55.00 and gave the company a hold rating in a research report on Wednesday, July 14th.
+Citigroup raised shares of EPR Properties from a sell rating to a neutral rating in a research report on Thursday, July 1st.
+Zacks Investment Research raised shares of EPR Properties from a hold rating to a strong-buy rating and set a $54.00 target price for the company in a research report on Friday, May 14th.
 Bank of America raised shares of EPR Properties from an underperform rating to a buy rating in a research report on Wednesday, April 7th.
-Raymond James raised shares of EPR Properties from a market perform rating to a strong-buy rating and set a $62.00 price objective on the stock in a research report on Tuesday, June 1st.
-Finally, Citigroup upgraded shares of EPR Properties from a sell rating to a neutral rating in a report on Thursday, July 1st.
-One equities research analyst has rated the stock with a sell rating, five have given a hold rating, one has assigned a buy rating and two have assigned a strong buy rating to the stock.
-The company currently has an average rating of Hold and an average target price of $45.17.
+Finally, Raymond James raised shares of EPR Properties from a market perform rating to a strong-buy rating and set a $62.00 target price for the company in a research report on Tuesday, June 1st.
+One research analyst has rated the stock with a sell rating, five have issued a hold rating, one has given a buy rating and two have issued a strong buy rating to the company’s stock.
+EPR Properties currently has an average rating of Hold and a consensus target price of $45.17.

 EPR Properties is a leading experiential net lease real estate investment trust (REIT), specializing in select enduring experiential properties in the real estate industry.
 We focus on real estate venues which create value by facilitating out of home leisure and recreation experiences where consumers choose to spend their discretionary time and money.